The 101 Highland Lakes local pronunciation guide

 How locals say it: Lanno

 This small rural town is the place to go for deer hunting and true Texas barbecue.
-Llano is named for the Spanish word for “flat,” based off its wide-open terrain.
+Llano is named after the Spanish word for “flat,” based off its wide-open terrain.
 The double “L” is not pronounced as a “Y” as it would be in correct Spanish.
 So use a hard “L” when you’re talking about the city or the river.

 Where: Kingsland